spack/spack/lib/spack/docs/basic_usage.rst

 More than one spec may be placed on the command line here.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Module Comamnds for Shell Scripts
+Module Commands for Shell Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Although Spack is flexbile, the ``module`` command is much faster.